 - Start saving and investing from now if you have not started.
 Each time your income increases, the percentage of savings and investments should also increase.
 If you are not confident of your investment skills, take the help of professional financial planners.

 - Plan to pay off debts much before you retire.
-Avoid taking debts like personal loan or credit card debt when you are closer to retirement.
+Avoid taking debts like personal loans or credit card debt when you are closer to retirement.

 - Review your investment portfolio regularly so that it remains stable and strong.
 As you reach different milestones in life or become older, the portfolio will have to be tweaked to suit your current phase of life.